Towards a Modular Architecture for Science Factories: Example applications

 \subsection{Color picker}

-This demonstration application, inspired by Roch et al.~\cite{roch2020chemos}, seeks to find a mix of three provided input colors that matches a specified target color.
+This simple demonstration application, inspired by Roch et al.~\cite{roch2020chemos} and described in more detail by Baird and Sparks~\cite{baird2022minimal,baird2023building} and Ginsburg et al.~\cite{ginsburg2023exploring}, seeks to find a mix of provided input colors that matches a specified target color.
 It proceeds by repeatedly creating a batch of $B$ samples by combining different proportions of the input colors; taking a photo of the new samples; and comparing the photos with the target.
 The samples in the first batch are chosen at random, and then an optimization method is used to choose the samples in subsequent batches.
 In the study reported here, we fix the target color and the total number of samples ($N$=128), while varying the batch size $B$ from 1 to 128, by powers of two.

 \autoref{fig:cp_jpg} depicts an implementation of the application that targets four of the modules listed in \autoref{tab:modules}: \sciclops{}, \ottwo{}, \pffour{}, and \camera{}.
 We present a somewhat simplified version of this application in Supplementary Information A.4.
 In brief, the Python program \texttt{color\_picker\_app.py} operates as follows.